-The next important step in any exit strategy is to make sure that your processes are in order and well documented.
+The next important step in any exit strategy is to ensure that your processes are in order and well documented.
 This is important for any business, because in an emergency, you'll want your employees to be able to carry on.
-But as Jaquith noted, it's especially important for someone taking over the business to have a clear path forward.
+But, as Jaquith noted, it's especially important for someone taking over the business to have a clear path forward.

 "When you build something from the ground up, you think your processes are intuitive because you were doing it for 20 years," Jaquith said.

-"Give them more decision authority over time," Scarola told Business News Daily.
+"Give them more decision authority over time," Scarola said.
 "The key inflection point, where you're really starting to let go, is when you allow them to make decisions you would not have made, but you empower them to make those decisions."

-In addition to having all of the processes documented, it's important to have the legal aspects of your business in order, Scarola said.
+In addition to documenting all of your processes, it's important to have the legal aspects of your business in order, Scarola said.

 "A lot of times, the only equity a business owner has is the business itself," he said.
 "Consult a lawyer who specializes in the transfer of ownership."